nekr0z/linux-on-huawei-matebook-13-2019/README.md

     sudo alsactl restore

+The headset microphone will not be switched to automatically when a microphone-enabled headset is plugged.
+However, there will be an option to switch to it, and the system will automatically switch back to the internal microphone as soon as the headset is unplugged.

 ## Fingerprint Reader

 There's currently no way to make this model work in Linux, however, there's [work in progress](https://gitlab.freedesktop.org/libfprint/libfprint/issues/112) to make this happen.